• Skip to primary navigation

 Notes

-Feel free to exchange the beef with chicken, shrimp, fish or even mushrooms.
+Feel free to exchange the ground beef with ground chicken, shrimp, fish or even mushrooms or firm tofu.

 Nutrition